SmartAnswer

 Confidence Score

-the economic doctrine in which government control of foreign trade is of utmost importance for ensuring the prosperity and military safety of the state
+an economic system in which government control of foreign trade was considered of utmost importance to ensure the prosperity and security of a state

-Mercantilism is the economic doctrine in which government control of foreign trade is of utmost importance for ensuring the prosperity and military safety of the state.
+Mercantilism is an economic system in which government control of foreign trade was considered of utmost importance to ensure the prosperity and security of a state.

 Source links: